We sometimes hear from people connected to the retail industry that traditional void reports are outdated and not all that useful.

 SiteSeer’s Void Analysis reports are very different.

+SiteSeer's Void Analysis Pro reports introduce solutions that not only return potential tenants, but also evaluate and prioritize them.
 They go far beyond identifying retailers that are not in a trade area and have introduced solutions that not only return potential tenants, but also evaluate and prioritize them.
 That way as a broker or shopping center developer, you’re not wasting your time pursuing possible tenants that aren’t a good fit.

 So, back to the title of this blog post: if your retail void report doesn’t have these five things, you need something better.
 Here’s what to look for: